Why are we still here?????

 God will be with us.
 He will, as the Gospel tells us, “gather his elect from the four winds, from the end of the earth to the end of the sky.”
 As the prophet Daniel tells us, “At that time [God’s] people shall escape, everyone who is found written in the book.”

-If we take the readings today seriously, and I think we should, then these eight people are simply a nice start.
+If we take the readings today seriously, and I think we should, then these efforts are simply a nice start.
 We know that one day, we won’t still be here, that Jesus will return to complete all things and initiate the reign of God’s kingdom.
 And we want everyone to be there.
 In many ways, we cannot any of us go if we all don’t go.
 It’s not just “me and Jesus.”
 Salvation is not an individual thing, it’s something we all receive together.
 And that’s why we have the Rite of Christian Initiation for Adults.
 That’s why we actively reach out to those not among us and call them to communion with us.
 We need to gather up all God’s people so that, one day, we can all be seated around the banquet of God’s people in heaven.